derekpedersen/python-compression/README.md

 ## Development

-This program was developed on a Eluktronics laptop running Linux Mint 19 and Python3
+This program assumes you already have Python3 installed.

+Main development was done on Linux Mint 19, but the program should be compatible with MacOS.
+Do not personally have a Windows machine on which this could be tested but assume it would work on there as well.

 The folowing was used to initiate the project: